airalab/robonomics-wiki/src/docs/sub-activate.md

 Now you need to setup you subscription by adding the `CONTROLLER` account to it.

-{% roboWikiPicture {src:"docs/home-assistant/sub-setup.png", alt:"sub_setup"} %}{% endroboWikiPicture %}
+{% roboWikiPicture {src:"docs/home-assistant/sub-download-backup.png", alt:"sub_setup"} %}{% endroboWikiPicture %}

 1. Go to the Robonomics dApp and navigate to the [setup a subscription page](https://robonomics.app/#/rws-setup).
 Navigate to the **Subscription settings** section.

-2. In the `Controller's seed phrase` field press magic wand to create new `CONTROLLER` account.
+2. Click on `DOWNLOAD BACKUP` and select `FOR THE SERVER` option.

+{% roboWikiNote {type: "warning", title: "Important information" }%} This action will create a new controller for your subscription.
+Do not forget to add it to the subscription. {% endroboWikiNote %}

 3. In the pop-up create password for the `CONTROLLER` account.

+{% roboWikiPicture {src:"docs/home-assistant/server-new-settings.png", alt:"controller create"} %}{% endroboWikiPicture %}

-4. On the next pop-up, you will see the address of your new account and the mnemonic seed phrase.
-Save the mnemonic seed phrase securely because you will need it later for integration setup.
-Additionally, the JSON file with the `CONTROLLER` account will be downloaded.
-You can import it to your wallet.
-How to do it for Polkadot.js extension can be found [here](/docs/create-account-in-dapp/).
+4. In the next pop-up, you will see the address of your new account and the mnemonic seed phrase.
+Save the mnemonic seed phrase securely.
+In the downloads folder, you will find two JSON files: the first file is named `Controller-<address>.json`, where `<address>` is the address of your newly generated controller.
+The second file is named `robonomics.app-settings-<subscirption-name>-server.json`, where `<subscirption-name>` is the name of your subscription.
+Save these files securely, as they will be needed later for the integration setup.
+Additionally, you can import your controller account into your wallet.
+Instructions for importing it into the Polkadot.js extension can be found [here](/docs/create-account-in-dapp/).

-{% roboWikiPicture {src:"docs/home-assistant/controller-create.jpg", alt:"controller create"} %}{% endroboWikiPicture %}
+5. (Optional) You can add credentials for pinning service Pinata or other custom gateway to spread your data wider over the IPFS network.

-5. Close pop-up and click the `SAVE` button.
+6. Close pop-up and click the `SAVE` button.

 ## Add Controller Account to Subscription